 Note: Ring devices are not compatible with WPA3.

-Perform a Hard Reset on Your Ring Device
+How to Perform a Reset/Restore on Your Ring Device

-WARNING - Do not follow these steps for any Ring Alarm device.
-It can cause problems with your system.
+WARNING - Do not use any of these steps for any Ring Alarm device.

 - Ring Video Doorbell (2020 release): Orange button on the back.

-- Ring Video Doorbell 2: Small black button on the front.
+- Ring Video Doorbell 2: Small black button on the front under the faceplate.